Infinite dimensionality of the post-processing order of measurements on a general state space: Introduction

 \section{Introduction}

 Order structures are ubiquitous in broad range of physical theories.
 Examples of them are the adiabatic accessibility relation in thermodynamics~\cite{giles1964mathematical,LIEB19991}, the convertibility relation by local operations and classical communication (LOCC) of bipartite quantum states~\cite{RevModPhys.81.865,nielsen_chuang_2010}, the post-processing relation of quantum measurements, or positive operator-valued measures (POVMs)~\cite{Martens1990,Dorofeev1997349,buscemi2005clean,jencova2008,10.1063/1.4934235,10.1063/1.4961516,Guff_2021}, and so on.
-These relations are related to (quantum) resource theories~\cite{RevModPhys.91.025001}, which is recently being intensively studied in the area of quantum information.
+These relations are related to (quantum) resource theories~\cite{RevModPhys.91.025001}, which are recently being intensively studied in the area of quantum information.

 In thermodynamics, the adiabatic accessibility relation is characterized by a single function, the entropy.
 This means that a thermodynamic state is adiabatically convertible to another one if and only if the entropy increases.
 From this, we can see that the adiabatic accessibility relation is a total order.
-On the other hand, the LOCC convertibility relation of a bipartite pure state is not a total order, while the well-known characterization of this relation by the majorization order (\cite{nielsen_chuang_2010}, Theorem~12.15) suggests that we have still finite number of order monotones (i.e.\ order-preserving functions) that characterize the order.
+On the other hand, the LOCC convertibility relation of finite-dimensional bipartite pure state is not a total order, while the well-known characterization of this relation by the majorization order (\cite{nielsen_chuang_2010}, Theorem~12.15) suggests that we have still finite number of order monotones (i.e.\ order-preserving real-valued functions) that characterize the order.

 How about the case of the post-processing relation of POVMs?
-Recently it is shown~\cite{PhysRevLett.122.140403,Guff_2021,kuramochi2020compact} that we have uncountably infinite number of order monotones, the state discrimination probabilities, that characterize the post-processing order (see Proposition~\ref{prop:bss}).
+It is shown by many authors~\cite{buscemi2016degradable,PhysRevLett.122.140403,Guff_2021,kuramochi2020compact} that the state discrimination probabilities characterize the post-processing order (Proposition~\ref{prop:bss}), while they are uncountably infinite as pointed out in \cite{Guff_2021}.
 These in mind, the authors of \cite{Guff_2021} asked if we can characterize the post-processing order of POVMs by a \textit{finite} number of order monotones, as in the case of the LOCC convertibility relation of bipartite pure states.